allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 A Result contains the result of the process, that can be the successful outcome, or an error.

-Error results are expected and documented: they are « normal » errors, not bug reports.
+Error results are expected and documented: they are “normal” errors, not bug reports.
 Bug exceptions *must not return an error result*.
 In case of unexpected error, the service will replace the input command on the queue once, and if a second try raises an unexpected error again, the message is refused and goes into the dead letter queue for investigation.
 The exceptions are always logged.

 We can also have logging messages, on their own exchange (see below), to easily collect application logs.